Why Now? The New Paradigm and Rising Role of Nuclear Medicine in Alzheimer’s Disease

 Dr Rabinovici reported the following financial relationships:

-- Research Support: NIH, Tau Consortium, Avid Radiopharmaceuticals, Eli Lilly and Company, GE Healthcare, Life Molecular Imaging
+- Research Support: Avid Radiopharmaceuticals, Eli Lilly, GE Healthcare, Life Molecular Imaging, NIH, Tau Consortium

 Disclosure of Unlabeled Use